NiccoMlt/Protelis-Web/README.md

 ### Frontend

-Even if the [frontend sourceSet](./src/main/frontend) of root (backend) project is automatically built and linked by Gradle, it is a full-fledged Typescript project built with Yarn and `create-react-app` scripts and can be opened separately as a VS Code project.
+Even if the [frontend sourceSet](./src/main/frontend) of root (backend) project is automatically built and linked by Gradle, it is a full-fledged Typescript project built with Yarn and `create-react-app` scripts and can be opened separately as a VS Code or WebStorm project.

 ## License and credits [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)